jlparkI/xGPR/README.md

 so that you can use any kind of data (SQLite db, HDF5 etc.) as input when training with minor tweaks.

-Starting with version 0.4.5, xGPR is available as a precompiled binary / wheel for 64 bit Linux and as a source distribution for other platforms, so that in most cases, installation should typically be as simple as:
+In most cases, installation should typically be as simple as:
 ```
 pip install xGPR
 ```